BlueGranite/Advanced-Analytics-Workshop/web_services/README.md

 * How to schedule web service execution
 * How to consume web service with GET call without downloading JSON file
+* Where are snapshots stored on the server?
+* How do you use snapshot .zip files for later use?

 ***
 For information about trying the capabilities of R Server for free, check out [Microsoft R Client](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started).